leaviki90/QA-Portfolio/MobileBugs/City&MeBugs.md

 >
 > 2\.
 Click on “Prodavnica”,
 >
 > 3\.
-Disable the Wi-Fi connection on the device.
+Disable the Wi-Fi connection on the device,
 >
 > 4\.
-Manually refresh the "Store" screen.
+Manually refresh the "Store" screen,
 >
 > 5\.
 Minimize the app and reopen it.